node-apn/node-apn/README.md

 - ```error (error)```: emitted when an error occurs during initialisation of the module, usually due to a problem with the keys and certificates.

+- ```bucketAvailable (notificationCount, availableLength)```: emitted whenever the internal bucket gets ready to contain one or more notifications.

-- ```transmitted (notification)```: emitted when a notification has been sent to Apple - not a guarantee that it has been accepted by Apple, an error relating to it make occur later on.
+- ```transmitted (notification)```: emitted when a batch of notifications has been sent to Apple - not a guarantee that it has been accepted by Apple, an error relating to it make occur later on.
 A notification may also be sent several times if an earlier notification caused an error requiring retransmission.

+- ```sent (sentCount)```: emitted when notification has been processed by Apple.
+One or less notification has been rejected with an error, others should be sent successfully.

 - ```timeout```: emitted when the connectionTimeout option has been specified and no activity has occurred on a socket for a specified duration.
 The socket will be closed immediately after this event.